faysal253/faysal253/README.md

-### Hi there, I'm Faysal - 👋
+### Hi there👋👋 , I'm Faysal!

-## I'm a Student , Developer, and Programmer!!
+## I'm a Student of Class 10 , Developer, and Programmer!!

 - 🔭 I currently work on : javaScript
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other new developers
 - 🥅 2021 Goals: Learn full stack web development completely
-- ⚡ Fun fact: I love hacking and programming / Gameing
+- ⚡ Fun fact: become a coder at night and sleep in Day

 ### Connect with me: